Do you want to be a Consent Actor-Educator?

 Responsibilities of our educators include:

-- Performing Speak About It, a 60-minute performance about consent, boundaries, and healthy relationships, for high school- and college-aged audiences of various sizes.
+- -Effectively performing Speak About It, a 60-minute performance about consent, boundaries, and healthy relationships, for high school- and college-aged audiences of various sizes.

-- Attending a three-week performance rehearsal and training series in July and August 2019.
+- -Attending a three-week performance rehearsal and training series in July and August 2020.
 The training combines team building in your casts and as a whole ensemble, sex and relationship education, intersectionality workshops, and rehearsal for the tour.
-Speak About It will provide training on topics including: facilitated discussions, active listening, sexual assault response, gender, diversity, and intersectionality.
-Additional training offered throughout the year as required.
+Speak About It will provide training on topics including: facilitated discussions, active listening, sexual assault response, gender, diversity, and intersectionality. -Additional training offered throughout the year as required.